 1. On roads where there are lanes marked on the road—if your lane comes to an end, you must give way to traffic already in the lane you are moving to.
-In this example, Vehicle A (blue) must give way to Vehicle B (green).
+In this example, Vehicle A (white) must give way to Vehicle B (yellow).

 Merging on roads that don't have lane markings

 2. On roads where there are no lanes marked on the road—when lines of traffic merge, you must give way to any vehicle that is ahead of you.
-In this example, Vehicle B (green) must give way to Vehicle A (blue).
+In this example, Vehicle B (yellow) must give way to Vehicle A (white).